DETAILED ACTION

 a controller (control unit 125) adapted to cause movement of the second fluid delivery arm to control a distance between the second point on the pad and the carrier assembly (paragraphs 0060 and 0056-0057, wherein Kiesel teaches the movement of the slurry outlets can be controlled and changed automatically depending on process conditions such as inline wafer removal profile measurement, even slurry distribution over platen radius or wafer diameter, minimizing slurry consumption, and reducing defects due to uneven slurry distribution over wafer area).

-Kiesel does not explicitly teach a second fluid delivery arm extending over less than 60% of the pad radius.
+Kiesel does not explicitly teach a second fluid delivery arm extending over less than 60% of the pad radius,

 However, Huang teaches a chemical mechanical planarization system including a first fluid delivery arm (conduit 118, fig. 1b) and a second fluid delivery arm (conduit 128, fig. 1b), wherein the second fluid delivery arm (conduit 128) extends over less than 60% of the pad radius (fig. 1b, pad 114).

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to have modified Kiesel to incorporate the teachings of Huang to provide wherein the second fluid delivery arm extends over less than 60% of the pad radius.
 Specifically, it would have been obvious to incorporate the teachings of Huang such that the second fluid delivery arm of Kiesel extends over less than 60% of the pad radius.
-Doing so would have been a simple substitution (MPEP 2143) of one known fluid delivery arm for another known fluid delivery arm to obtain the predictable results of providing fluid to a polishing operation.
+Doing so would have been a simple substitution (MPEP 2143) of one known fluid delivery arm extension for another known fluid delivery arm extension to obtain the predictable results of providing fluid to a polishing operation.

 Additionally, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Kiesel, as modified, to include wherein the second fluid delivery arm extends over less than 60% of the pad radius since it has been held that “where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device” Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 SPQ 232 (1984).
 In the instant case, the device of Kiesel, as modified, would not operate differently with the claimed extension since the second fluid delivery arm would continue to be capable of delivering fluid to the polishing operation.
 Further, it appears the applicant places no criticality on the claimed range.